Command Line Interface (CLI)

 timedb create tables --schema timedb

-# Create tables with metadata table
+# Create tables with custom retention periods

-timedb create tables --with-metadata
+timedb create tables --retention "5 years"

 # Preview the DDL without executing